Skip to content

 Here is a KMeans Clustering model implemented in xVector.

-How many optimal groups can the data points be categorized into so we can make business decisions around these groups?
+How many optimal groups can the data points be categorized into?

 In the current scenario, based on the below plot, we can have 3 groups.